AceofSpades5757/vii/README.md

 # Contributing

 If there are any features you would like added, found any potential bugs, or have any questions, then feel free to create an issue.

+## Testing

+`cargo test`

+Unittests are in the same file, next to the units they are testing (bottom).
+Integration tests are in `/tests/`.